-Brown fat was previously known as a fat with very little worth, but in fact, it does have one primary function: keeping people warm.
-Children usually have more brown fat than adults.
+Brown fat was previously thought of as having very little worth.
+On the contrary, it does have one primary, and very important, function: keeping people warm.
+Children usually have more brown fat than adults and it was initially developed in response to body temperature regulation.
 In addition, recent studies have shown that lean individuals usually have more brown fat than overweight people, and when the brown fat is stimulated, it can burn calories quickly.

 This is the kind of dangerous fat that can wrap itself around the inside of the organs and cause significant health problems.
-If you have a large waist or stomach, this visceral fat can increase your chance for developing dementia, stroke, diabetes, or heart disease.
+If you have a large waist or stomach, this visceral fat can increase your chances of developing dementia, stroke, diabetes, or heart disease.
 It also plays a key role in insulin resistance, which could cause an increase in developing diabetes.

-This is generally an unhealthy fat that is made up of visceral and subcutaneous fat.
-Woman that have a waist larger than 35 inches and men that have a waist that is more than 40 inches, have an increased risk of diabetes, stroke, or heart disease.
+This is generally unhealthy fat that is made up of visceral and subcutaneous fat.
+Women that have a waist larger than 35 inches and men that have a waist that is more than 40 inches, have an increased risk of diabetes, stroke, or heart disease.